AstunTechnology/os-custom-geonetwork/README.md

 ## Antivirus

 SSH onto the server running the containers.
-Create `clamav/.clamavenv` from `clamav/.clamavenv.sample` and fill in the correct SMTP credentials.
-Edit `clamav/run-clamav.sh` to scan the correct volume (probably the geonetwork data directory, wherever you have put that).
+Create `docker-geonetwork/clamav/.clamavenv` from `docker-geonetwork/clamav/.clamavenv.sample` and fill in the correct credentials.
+Note that the email address will be used as both the `FROM` address and the `TO` address, and if you are using Amazon SES then it needs to be a verified email.

+Edit `docker-geonetwork/clamav/run-clamav.sh` to scan the correct volume (the default is `/var/lib/docker/volumes`).
+If your login user is not `astun` then do a find and replace with the correct username to set the folder paths.

+**Switch to the root user.**

-Ensure the script is executable (`chmod a+x clamav/run-clamav.sh`) and then run it.
+Ensure the script is executable (`chmod a+x docker-geonetwork/clamav/run-clamav.sh`) and then run it.
 Test it manually first to pick up issues with things like email credentials and directory access permissions.

-The shell-script is set to run as a scheduled task for the `ec2-user` (see `clamav/clamav.crontab`).
-The crontab is loaded as part of `bitbucket.sh` when the server is provisioned but/or can be set up manually- there's an example crontab file in the `clamav` folder.
+The shell-script can be set to run as a scheduled task.
+There's an example crontab file in the `clamav` folder.
+The folder path might need editing if the standard user is not `astun`.
+You can load it using the following syntax (as root):

+	crontab clamav.crontab

 * For a tame virus file for testing purposes go to https://www.eicar.org/?page_id=3950.